Executive Chef, Northcote

 Lisa lives and breathes food; it is this passion that means she is always looking for interesting ingredients and techniques, and experimenting to create dishes where the ingredients and their flavour shine through.
 She works across the whole kitchen; managing the team, developing new dishes, handling the ins and outs of the commercial side of the kitchen, and creating a passionate and positive place for the brigade to work.
 Lisa continues: “It’s important to me to see the team developing and progressing - always learning and moving with the times.
 I want the team to achieve as much as we can together.”

 Born in Lancashire, Lisa became interested in cookery at school enjoying the opportunity to be creative and express herself.
 Her culinary career began at Lancaster & Morecambe College.
-After graduating, she worked in several prestigious restaurants, including the two Michelin-starred Le Champignon Sauvage in Gloucester, before arriving at Northcote in 2001.
+After graduating, she worked in several prestigious restaurants, including the two Michelin-starred Le Champignon Sauvage in Gloucester, before arriving at Northcote.

 Each year, Lisa is also part of the annual gastronomic event, Obsession, that Nigel launched in 2001 as a celebration of food and wine.
-As well as leading the kitchen brigade to cook alongside some of the world’s best chefs, this year Lisa and fellow female chefs: Claire Clark, Chantelle Nicholson (Tredwells) and Anna Hansen (The Modern Pantry) created their own unique Obsession menu for Girls’ Night.
+As well as leading the kitchen brigade to cook alongside some of the world’s best chefs, in 2018 Lisa is hosting her own Obsession dinner.